 - Applicant lives, works, or owns a business within the same zip code, neighborhood, or NPU as that farm site.

 - Graduated from a regional garden training program (Ex: Truly Living Well, HABESHA, Georgia Organics, UGA, Global Growers , apprenticed with a local garden or farm etc.)

 - If established criteria do not produce a clear candidate, CoA will hold a lottery to assign site.
-Applicants will be notified if they have been selected within two weeks of the application deadline.

 Step 5: Submitting Urban Garden SAP, Licensure Agreement, Proof of Insurance, Bank Account, and Organizational Structure